Mouariya/Digital-VLSI-SoC-design-and-planning/README.md

 ![Screenshot 2024-12-15 182733](https://github.com/user-attachments/assets/ac00e61d-7ec9-4b58-83fb-df613ec9892a)

-**Synthesis** :- It is the process in which we converts the RTL to a circuits out of components from the "Standard cell library" (SCL), the resultant circuit is describe in HDL and usualy refered to the gate level netlist. the gate level netlist is functionaly equivelent to the RTL. "standard Cells" have regular layouts like Electrical.
+**(1)Synthesis** :- It is the process in which we converts the RTL to a circuits out of components from the "Standard cell library" (SCL), the resultant circuit is describe in HDL and usualy refered to the gate level netlist. the gate level netlist is functionaly equivelent to the RTL. "standard Cells" have regular layouts like Electrical.
 HDL,SPICE

-**Floor/Power Planning** :- Floor planning depends on whether your implementing single components of the design or whole chip, the objective here is to plan the silicon area and creats robust power distribution network
+**(2)Floor/Power Planning** :- Floor planning depends on whether your implementing single components of the design or whole chip, the objective here is to plan the silicon area and creats robust power distribution network

 ![Screenshot 2024-12-15 185242](https://github.com/user-attachments/assets/d3954d86-99d9-4316-aa46-e26ba70fdac5)

 In power planning the power network is constructed,typically this network is connected by multiple power supplies such as VDD,VSS and these are supplied through the power pads.
 Power pads are conncted to all vertical and horizontal metals and rings.

 **Chip-Floor Planning**:-  In chip-floor planning we partioned the chip die between different system building blocks and place the I/O Pads.

+**(3)Placements** :- In this step we place gate level netlist into the floor of silicon wafer, here we represents each gate or filp-flop with a quare or rectangle and then we put them in such a way so that we can minimize the connecting wires among them.
+If we alling each square close to each other then, it reduces the connecting wires and hence delay is reduced.

+Usually placements done in two step - **Global placement followed by the Detailed placement**

+**Global Placement**:- Global placement tries to find optimal position for all cells such position may not be legal,and that's why may overlap or go off rules.

+**Detailed Placement**:- In detail placement the position obtained from global placements are minimally altered to be legal

+**(4)Clock Tree Synthesis(CTS)**:- In clock synthesis we create a clock distribution network, to deliver the clock to all sequencial elements like FF with minimum skew and in a good shape usually a tree (H,X)